elle-the-dev/git-gopher/README.md

 [git](https://github.com/git/git) and [fzf](https://github.com/junegunn/fzf) must be installed.

+To use syntax highlighting in commands with preview windows like `stash-pop`, [bat](https://github.com/sharkdp/bat) is required.

 ## Installation

 Clone the repository to a location where it can live in perpetuity.